 While data is examined and changes extracted, a progress bar will be shown on the screen.
 The information will be updated continuously so you can follow the progress.
 You will also see extract data as it is being added to the extract document.
 The longer documents and the more changes, the longer time is needed for the process to finish.
 Often, the process will take less than 1 minute.

 Extracting tracked changes and comments from large documents with many insertions, deletions and comments

-DocTools ExtractChanges Pro can handle large document with many tracked changes and comments.
-The time it takes to extract changes and comments depend on the amount of paragraphs and the number of tracked changes and comments.
+DocTools ExtractChanges Pro can handle large documents with many tracked changes and comments.
+The time it takes to extract changes and comments depend on the number of paragraphs and the number of tracked changes and comments.
 Large documents with huge amounts of insertions, deletions and comments (e.g. +1000 changes and +300 comments) may, for example, take 10 minutes or more to process.
-Instead of extracting changes from the entire document in one operation in such cases, you may save time by using the Only selected content in main text story option and split the extraction in two or more parts.
+Instead of extracting changes from the entire document in one operation in such cases, you may save time by using the Only selected content in main text story option and split the extraction into two or more parts.
 You can combine the tables from such extracts in a single document later if you wish.